 - Yale College (B.A., with distinction, Chinese Language and Literature, 2002)

-Ian Washburn is an associate in the Los Angeles office of Irell & Manella LLP.
+Ian Washburn is a partner in the Los Angeles office of Irell & Manella LLP.
 Mr. Washburn specializes in intellectual property litigation and complex business litigation, and his practice also includes patent post-grant proceedings.
 He has represented clients in numerous federal courts as well as before the United States Patent and Trademark Office, the ICC International Court of Arbitration, and the Delaware Court of Chancery.

 Mr. Washburn's experience spans a variety of industries, including the biomedical, pharmaceutical, semiconductor and semiconductor packaging, and computer networking industries, as well as universities.
 Mr. Washburn also advises companies during patent license negotiations and advises on technology development and commercialization.